mdmosfikurrahman/TAEG-Calculator/README.md

 - **Response**:
   - `loanId`: Long - The unique identifier for the loan.
   - `taeg`: double - The calculated Total Annual Effective Rate.
-  - `calculationTime`: LocalDateTime - The timestamp of the calculation.
+  - `calculationTimeResponse`: LocalDateTime - The timestamp of the calculation.